atredispartners/flamingo/README.md

 All additional command-line arguments are output destinations.

-Supported outputs:

- * `-` or no arguments results in output being written to standard output
- * http://[url] or https://[url] will deliver results via webhook (slack, mattermost, etc)
- * anything else is treated as an output file name

 ## Outputs

 flamingo can write recorded credentials to a variety of output formats.
 By default, flamingo will log to `flamingo.log` and standard output.